hvrcharon1/i1/README.md

-Infocia | © 2018 by infocia app | All Rights Reserved
+Infocia™ | © 2027 by Infocia, Inc.™ | All Rights Reserved